• Tanzania Ngila Estate Karibu Espresso

 Farm Stuff

 The Ngila Estate is based on the slopes of the Ngorongoro crater and they have been growing coffee for over 100 years.
-Ngila has a set-aside 80 hectares of preserved rainforest that reaches 1800 meters above sea level.
-Ngila is certified by the Rainforest Alliance and uses natural insecticides, like Neem extract, and mineral fertilisers.
+There is a set aside of 80 hectares of preserved rainforest that reaches 1800 meters above sea level.
+And Ngila is certified by the Rainforest Alliance and uses natural insecticides, like Neem extract, and mineral fertilisers.

 Tanzania has a growing population of over 60 million people.
 The population has grown by a million a year for the last 50 years.
 Yes, that is a population growth of 5 fold in 50 years.